bshepherdson/mist/DESIGN.md

 We need a scheme for loading literal values produced outside Smalltalk into the system.

-We define an encoding for literal arrays, as follows:

-- First, a length in elements, followed by that many elements.
-- Each element begins with a word giving its own length in words.
-That's the whole size of the element, including the length word.
-This is useful for skipping through a literal array to get a particular index.
+Each element begins with a word giving its type:
-- Next comes a word giving the type:

 - 1: small integer, a 32-bit big-endian literal number (raw, not indirected or tagged)
 - 2: chracters, a 32-bit big-endian literal character value (raw)
 - 3: string
 - 4: symbol
 - 5: literal array
-- Then follows the data.

-Integers and characters have a fixed size.
+- 6: true
+- 7: false
+- 8: nil

+True, false and nil have no data at all.
+Integers are 2 words, characters are 1.
 Literal arrays are recursive: after the type word comes a word giving the number of elements, then that many elements follow, etc.

 Strings and symbols are encoded the same, but loaded differently.
-We already have a length for them, which is 2 words longer than the value.
-That many raw words follow.
+The first word after the type gives the length in words, and that many raw ASCII words follow.

 The system interprets these and copies them into memory.